 Switch this menu item allows you to toggle the display of the selected shape as it was originally colored (in the original logo file).
-A slider widget might be used to adjust its transparency.
-Useful if you want the elements of the qr code to continue to appear behind the logo!
+A slider widget might be used to adjust its opacity.
+Useful if you want the elements of the QR code to continue to appear behind the logo!

 Finally, a chromatic adjustment of the lens can be defined in the lower part of the window with the following features:

 - ‘Hue -120°’: -120° hue rotation on the color wheel